consoledotdev/home/content/tools/website-monitoring.md

 engineer.
 This means focusing on sophisticated alerting, multiple check types and the ability to execute checks frequently (every 5 minutes is too slow!).

+We think that website monitoring products must include some form of transaction monitoring, also called synthetic monitoring.
+This is because most websites and applications include multi-step flows that are critical to the operation of the service and they cannot be tested with just basic website monitoring.
+Synthetic monitoring allows tests to simulate a real user clicking on items, filling out forms and performing other steps in the flow.

 We also reviewed product APIs and checked to see if the web UI has dark mode!
 As a developer I would expect dark mode in all the tools I use, especially a monitoring service I could potentially need to access when it alerts me in the